LogikBlitz/adeventOfCode2015Solution/README.md

 Improvements to the code is highly valued since the code is faily quickly written, thus optimizations, for optimization sake, is welcomed.

+Also other ways to solve the puzzles are highly valued.

 Merry Christmas everyone :-)